Last Updated: January 6, 2025

 • Click on the different items in this box and note that there are various selections below for each item selected.

 Templates determine what field data is displayed for a particular item.
-For instance, Select Critical Summary and then Noncritical Summary from the Styles box.
+For instance, in the Styles box, Select Critical Summary and then Noncritical Summary.
 Both items use the same Template; the only difference is the Border and Background selections.

 You can edit and create your Templates.
 They are not stored in the Global.MPT file or accessed by using the Organizer.
 Templates for a Network Diagram view type are stored within that particular view.
 In this case, a view named Network Diagram is applied, and we see the available templates in that view.
 Views are stored in either the active project file or in the Global.MPT files are copied, moved, or deleted in the Organizer.